shalikadulaj/IoT-Mini-Project-1/README.md

 <summary>STEP 5.
 Build the Sensor_Read firmware </summary>

-Now, in another terminal, SSH to the SSH frontend and build the required firmware for the other node.
+Now, in another terminal, SSH to the SSH front end and build the required firmware for the other node.

 ```ruby
    username@grenoble:~$ cd RIOT